waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Rock Tunnel B1F:** This area is divided into multiple isolated sections.
 The eastern ladder at (34, 26) is not accessible from the central corridor entrance.

 # II.
 Current Puzzles & Hypotheses
-- **Pokemon Mansion 1F - Escape the East Wing:** I am currently trapped in the eastern wing of the mansion.
-The exit is a `closed_gate` at (27, 28) and (28, 28). **Failed Hypothesis:** Interacting with or moving through the Pikachu at (28, 27) does not open the gate. **Current Hypothesis:** Losing a battle within this trapped area will cause a blackout and warp me out of the mansion, allowing me to regroup and find the actual solution to obtaining the SECRET KEY.
+- **Pokemon Mansion 1F - Escape the East Wing:** I am trapped in the eastern wing, with the exit blocked by closed gates at (27, 28) and (28, 28).
+There are no visible switches or exits.
+  - **Hypothesis:** Blacking out by losing a wild battle is the intended escape mechanism.
+  - **Test Plan:** 1.
+Trigger a wild encounter.
+2. Intentionally lose the battle by using only non-damaging moves or switching between fainted/weak Pokémon.
+3. Observe if a blackout warps me outside the mansion.
+  - **Previous Attempt (Failed):** The first test of this hypothesis failed because an accidental critical hit defeated the wild Pokémon.
+The hypothesis itself remains untested.

 # V. Core Principles & Lessons Learned
 - **Immediate Maintenance is Paramount:** I must be vigilant in performing maintenance tasks (notepad, agents, tools) immediately.
 Deferring them is a critical process failure.
 I failed at this by not immediately fixing my `pathfinder` tool and notepad.